SITHFAB002 Provide Responsible Service of Alcohol

 those who appear to be under the effect of illicit substances or other drugs

-interpret organisational or house requirements and identify appropriate communication and conflict-resolution skills to be used when asking the following different intoxicated customers to leave the premises:
+interpret organizational or house requirements and identify appropriate communication and conflict-resolution skills to be used when asking the following different intoxicated customers to leave the premises:

 one compliant customer